Strath nan Lub land managment plan consultation

 Though Strath nan Lub does not play a major part in the provision of recreation facilities it does host a section of the Cowal Way and also access to local residents for shorter walks, one of the aims of this plan will be to maintain that level of access and, where possible, improve the visitor experience.

-The plan is in the first stages of preparation and consultation with key stakeholders will begin early in 2019.
-It is expected that the plan will be submitted for approval in late spring 2019.
+The plan is in the first stages of preparation and consultation with key stakeholders will begin in June 2019.
+It is expected that the plan will be submitted for approval in late summer 2019.

 Land management plan documents and maps